plexinc/OpenELEC.tv/README.md

 **Notes**

-* SSH login details are user: “root” password: “openelec”.
+* SSH login details are user: “root” password: “plex”.
   SSH allows command line access to your openelec.tv machine for configuration and file transfer.
 Linux/Mac clients can natively use SSH, while Windows users might want to try PuTTY for their terminal access.